The Augments: Plot

 At the end of "Cold Station 12", Doctor Arik Soong and the Augments he secretly raised depart the space station, taking with them 1,800 frozen Augment embryos preserved from the time of the Eugenics Wars.
 Malik also steals pathogen samples from the station and sets the containment fields to fail.
-In "The Augments", Captain Archer restores stasis around the central compound, and is beamed from space to safety, with the Enterprise in pursuit of Soong, Malik, and the Augments on their stolen Bird of Prey.
+In "The Augments", Captain Archer restores stasis around the central compound, and is beamed from space to safety.
+He takes the Enterprise in pursuit of Soong, Malik, and the Augments in their stolen Bird of Prey.

 Soong and the Augments arrive in Klingon space where he shares his plan: Soong intends to hide out in a region (the Briar Patch) where Starfleet would have trouble tracking them down.
 Malik objects to Soong's plan, noting that Khan Noonien Singh also ran away on the SS Botany Bay.

-In pursuit of the Augments, Enterprise arrives in Klingon space having faked a Klingon warp signature.
-Soong releases a hostage on a Denobulan shuttle into a gas giant, forcing the Enterprise to abandon their pursuit and mount a rescue operation.
+In pursuit of the Augments Enterprise arrives in Klingon space, having faked a Klingon warp signature.
+Soong releases a hostage on a Denobulan shuttle into a gas giant, forcing Enterprise to abandon the pursuit and mount a rescue operation.
 Escaping, Malik proposes a new plan: trigger a war between Starfleet and the Klingons as a distraction by firing a pathogen-filled torpedo at a Klingon colony.
 He reasons that Starfleet will be too busy fighting the Klingons to hunt down the Augments.
 Soong will have nothing to do with Malik's genocidal proposal.

-On the Enterprise, Commander T'Pol asks Commander Tucker about the distance between them after her recent arranged marriage, and he tells her he has come to terms with their new relationship.
+On the Enterprise, Commander T'Pol asks Commander Tucker about the distance between them after her recent arranged marriage.
+He tells her he has come to terms with their new relationship.